paultongyoo/churn-model-evaluation-platform/README.md

 # Churn Model Evaluation Platform

-(For those evaluating this project for the [DataTalks.club MLOps Zoomcamp certification](https://datatalks.club/blog/mlops-zoomcamp.html), see the [**"DataTalks.club MLOps Zoomcamp Evaluation Criteria" section**](#datatalksclub-mlops-zoomcamp-evaluation-criteria) for mappings between this document's sections and each criteria.)
+(For those evaluating this project for the [DataTalks.club MLOps Zoomcamp certification ↗](https://datatalks.club/blog/mlops-zoomcamp.html), see the [**"DataTalks.club MLOps Zoomcamp Evaluation Criteria" section**](#datatalksclub-mlops-zoomcamp-evaluation-criteria) for mappings between this document's sections and each criteria.)

 ## Table of Contents